noe-alejandro/textInImage/README.md

-# Text In Image Program
+# Text In Image
-Name: Noe Rojas
+Author: Noe Rojas

 ## Image Requirements
 1. Input image must be JPG or JPEG formats only.<br>